hotndy/SPAC-SupplementaryMaterials/SPAC-CNN_code/readme.md

 __Output__: 4D uint8 array of size [h x w x 3 x n], note the first and last
 	 two frames are empty.

 Please ensure that _MatConvNet_ is properly installed before running the code.
+The installer for MatConvNet-1.0-beta25.tar has been included under folder "reqired\".
+Please resort to "http://www.vlfeat.org/matconvnet/" for detailed instructions on installation.
-For the .mex funtions, we regret that only precompiled files for 64 bit Mac and Windows are provided.
+For the .mex funtions, we regret that only precompiled files for 64 bit Windows are provided.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 __CONTACT:__
 Chen Jie (chen.jie@ntu.edu.sg)

 __TERMS OF USE:__
-Any scientific work that makes use of our code should appropriately mention this in the text and cite our CVPR 2018 paper.
-For commercial use and a faster executable version of our code (10Hz+), please contact Dr. Soh Ling Min (sohlm@stengg.com).
+Any scientific work that makes use of our code should appropriately cite our CVPR 2018 paper.
+For commercial use and a faster derain algorithm (10Hz+), please contact Dr. Soh Ling Min (sohlm@stengg.com).

 __PAPER TO CITE:__
 Jie Chen, Cheen-Hau Tan, Junhui Hou, Lap-Pui Chau, and He Li.
 "Robust Video Content Alignment and Compensation for Rain Removal in a CNN Framework."
 In Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018.